What are capital goods?

 What companies are in the capital goods field?

-One example is Union Pacific, which employs over 10,000 people and grosses over $10 billion per year in income.
+For example, Union Pacific, which employs over 30,000 people and grosses over $10 billion per year in income.
 Union Pacific, a railroad company, is involved in the creation of chemicals, automotive products, coal and other goods.
 Employees of Union Pacific can expect great benefits, including retirement plans, comprehensive health insurance, and tuition reimbursement.

 One company you may have heard of in the capital goods sector is Boeing, the largest aerospace company in the world.
 Boeing manufactures commercial jetliners.
 3M is another company in the capital goods sector, which in addition to consumer goods like adhesives and laminates produces capital goods like dental and orthodontic products, electronics components and medical software.
 3M employs over 93,000 people in 87 countries and produces over 60,000 different products.